Tearran/PyCorder/os_mod.md

 ### Configure
 Configure the build

-Change into the downloaded directory
+Move into the downloaded directory
 ```bash
 cd linux
 ```